Routing Design Rule Types Available for PCB Layout in Altium Designer

 Learn more about Interactive Routing

-• Check Tracks/Arcs Min/Max Width Individually - checks individual widths of tracks and arcs fall within the minimum and maximum range.
+• Check Tracks/Arcs Min/Max Width Individually – for each route in the net targeted by the rule, check that the width of each individual track and arc falls within the minimum and maximum range ().

-• Check Min/Max Width for Physically Connected - checks the width of routed copper formed by a combination of tracks, arcs, fills, pads, and vias falls within the minimum and maximum range.
+• Check Min/Max Width for Physically Connected – for each route the net targeted by the rule, check that the actual width of the routed copper formed by the combination of tracks, arcs, fills, pads, and vias falls within the minimum and maximum range ().

 Learn more about Configuring the Layer Stack for Controlled Impedance Routing

-• Show values for layer stack - this option appears in the dialog when there are multiple layer stacks defined in the Layer Stack Manager.
-If the board includes multiple layer stacks then the Width Constraints must be configured for each of the layer stacks, using either the all-layer fields above the image or the layer-specific fields in the Layer Attributes Table.
+• Show values for layer stack – This option appears in the dialog when multiple layer stacks are defined in the Layer Stack Manager.
+If the board includes multiple layer stacks, then the Width Constraints must be configured for each stack, using either the all-layer fields above the image or the layer-specific fields in the Layer Attributes Table.

 Learn more about Defining and Configuring Substacks